ovis-hpc/ldms/ldms/man/ldms_msg.rst

      /* The non-zero `rc` is a synchronous error that can still be returned,
       * e.g. EIO, ENOMEM, ENAMETOOLONG. */

-     /* ask ldmsd to forward messages with channels matching "app.*" regex to
+     /* ask ldmsd to forward messages with tags matching "app.*" regex to
       * us.  `success_cb()` will be called once we know the result of the
       * subscription. */
      rc = ldms_msg_remote_subscribe(x, "app.*", 1, success_cb, NULL, LDMS_UNLIMITED);